alchemicode/jServ/README.md

 <dl>
     <dt><code>__/add</code></dt>
     <dd>
-    Adds a new empty object to a database by id.
+    Adds a new empty object to a collection by id.
     <br>
     Query Parameters:
         <ul>
-            <li>q - The name of the database you're adding to
+            <li>q - The name of the collection you're adding to
             <li>id - The id of the object you're adding
         </ul>
     </dd>